camskene/userlist/README.md

 `npm install`

+Create a directory for Mongo to store our data:

+`mkdir /data/db`

 Connect to the Mongo database:

 `mongod --dbpath /data/db`